This circuit explains how to construct a lightning detector a tool which is used by storm chasers!

 where,

-- VCC is supply voltage such as 9V
+- VCC is the supply voltage of 9V

-- Base Emitter voltage of the transistor usually 0.7V for BC547 is represented as VBE.
+- Base Emitter voltage of the transistor which is usually 0.7V for BC547 is represented as VBE.

 - Base current is IB.